eclipse/packages/charts/hono/README.md

 The `values.yaml` file contains configuration properties for setting the container image and tag names to use for Hono's components.
-The easiest way to override the version of all Hono components simultaneously is to set the `honoImagesTag` property to the desired value during installation.
+The easiest way to override the version of all Hono components simultaneously is to set the `honoImagesTag` and/or `honoContainerRegistry` properties to the desired values during installation.

 The following command installs Hono using the standard images published on Docker Hub with tag *1.3.0-M3* images instead of the ones indicated by the chart's *appVersion* property: